Epazote - Unusual Culinary Herb

 Special Notes: Prefers full sun and good, well-draining soil, but will freely self-seed in even the poorest soils.
 Can be grown in a pot.
 Tender perennial, hardy to zones 8+.
 Grown as a self-seeding annual everywhere else.

 Approximately 250+ seeds per packet.
-Grown and harvested in the 2018 gardening season.

 Seed Starting and Growing: Sow indoors 2-4 weeks before last frost and transplant outdoors after danger of frost has passed.
 Press seeds into the soil lightly.
 Requires warmth to germinate.
 Easy to direct sow outdoors once the soil warms up after last frost.